Washington Court Records

 Not all courts in Washington provide online access to their criminal court records or case management information.
 To find out which provides, visit the local court’s website, which contains links to various courts in Washington.
 Records can also be obtained via the Judicial Information System (JIS-Link), which provides statewide access to case management records.
 The administrative office of the court maintains it.
 Access criminal court records by visiting the page.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently with no affiliations to any state government entity, such platform websites have the virtue of not being limited by geographical record availability and can often serve as a starting point for investigating a specific or several records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 Third party sites are not government sponsored websites, and record availability may differ from official channels.